Maybe it's our beautiful dogs, or our willingness to work with people and to educate anyone who is willing to learn.

 Maybe it's our adoption process.
 We are not a Wal-Mart; you can't just call us up and say you want a puppy.
 We expect our puppy customers to fill out our puppy application, and you will have a phone interview before any deposit can be placed.
 Whether a pup or adult, no dog should ever be brought into your life on impulse, so we want to ensure that each home is a good fit for one of our dogs long before the day they are ready to leave their mother.

 Maybe it's the way we “roll” our deposits to any puppy or future litter.
 We will never force you to take a puppy from a specific litter if you don't feel they will be a good fit for you!
-Additionally, we will take a puppy back with in the first 10 days and REFUND your money if it is not working out!
+Additionally, we will take a puppy back with in the first 10 days and REFUND your money if it is not working out - no amount of money is worth forcing a dog and owner together who don't click!

 Maybe it's our written health guarantee.
 Despite our best efforts and health testing every dog, there are still some things none of us can predict in terms of a dog's heath, and so any owner with a puppy found to have a hereditary health issue will receive another puppy of equal value for free.
 And yes, we will let you keep your first Siberian, because we would hope he or she would already be a beloved family member.
 Instead of forcing you to make a heartbreaking decision between giving up your current best friend and bringing home a pup from a different litter (and yes, some less-than-reputable breeders sadly do this), we encourage you to keep them for as long as they are happy and healthy, as well as adding their new "sibling" to your home.